azuredevcollege/trainingdays/day4/challenges/01-challenge-boards.md

 ![GitHub](./images/04_01_board_workflows_01.png)

-Now let's look at how both cards automatically move from the _In progress_ column to the _Done_ column when we complete our pull request.
+Now let's look at how both items automatically move from the _In progress_ column to the _Done_ column when we complete our pull request.
 To do this, we navigate to the open pull request and merge it into the _main_ branch.

 ![GitHub merge pull request](./images/gh-merge-pr.png)

-After the pull request is merged, we see that both cards were moved to the _Done_ column.
+After the pull request is merged, we see that both items were moved to the _Done_ column.

 ## Plan your work for day4